fraiaperezrayonforsman-cloud/Software-Construction/SoCo_HS25-group_004-a2/README.md

 The assert makes sure that the second argument is a function for filter to work.
 The method here is similar to do_map and do_reduce with a True check to add the filtered elements to a result list.

 ## Step 04
+main():
+In the first step there is a check if the program is started with --trace.
+After that, we got

+TRACE: a list which stores each function call & the data
+DEPTH: current nesting level for indentation
+TRACING: boolean

+do_call():
+The time is measured with time.time().
+Each function call appends an entry to TRACE that stores the name, depth and duration.
+There is a variable index to update the right entry after nested calls.
+DEPTH is increased before the body to resemble the new nesting level.
+It is decremented after the function finishes to restore the previous indentation level.

+print_trace():
+This function is to format the output as a tree.

 ## Authors
 Julie Truc Dao